Enrichment Fellowship

 Awardees receive:

-- Full-tuition (renewable, up to 4 semesters, if eligible).
+- Full-tuition support.
+Renewable, up to 4 semesters (Fall and Spring semesters only), if eligible.

 Awardees must/will: